Sharp energy self-determination of macroscopic quantum bodies in pure states, as a validation of the First Law of Thermodynamics: Conditions for typical pure states to yield sharply peaked energy distributions

 with $\Delta$ a scale of energy whose value we discuss below.
-If $\kappa \ge 1$, because $Ns(e,v)$ is concave, there exists always a maximum in ${\cal W}(E)$, as can be seen by writing the energy distribution for large $E$,
+If $\kappa \ge 1$, because $Ns(e,v)$ is concave, there exists always a maximum in ${\cal W}(E)$, as can be seen by writing the energy distribution for large $E$, see Eq. (\ref{WEe}),